fenomas/webaudio-music/README.md

 npm start
 ```

 Now view the demo at `localhost:8080` or thereabouts, and start hacking.
+Any edits you save to the song modules (in `/demo/song/`) should take effect
+live in realtime, without reloading the page.

 ## Overview